anvilco/spectaql/README.md

 SpectaQL supports a "theme" system that can be used to make minor tweaks to the default look, or to completely overhaul the output.
 [This article][themes-blog] should be really helpful to understanding how themes work and what they can do.

-SpectaQL ships with 3 included themes that can be specified via the `themeDir` option:
+SpectaQL ships with three included themes that can be specified via the `themeDir` option:

 - `default`: Our default theme.
 This is the theme that will be used if do not specify any `themeDir` option.
 - `basic`: Outputs the same HTML structure as the `default` theme, but with minimal CSS styling.